Foursails/bouncer/README.md

 # Bouncer
-An out-of-the-box list filter value converter for Aurelia.
+Stop writing and rewriting the same filter logic over and over.
+Bouncer is an out-of-the-box list filter value converter for Aurelia.
 Bouncer makes it easy to hook up controls to filter any list in Aurelia.

 # Filter a simple list
 Pass in a search term and it will filter the list for matches.